micmejia/bible-dump/AMPC/Matthew/Matt 7.md

-You will [^l]fully recognize them by their fruits.
+You will fully recognize them by their fruits.
 Do people pick grapes from thorns, or figs from thistles?